RJWoodhead/elm-life/README.md

 ### Features List

 * Single-step or free-run life generations at various speeds.
+Board can be set to automatically expand or have edges that wrap.
 * Edit, shift, rotate, minimize, zoom, clear and "soup" the board.
 * Import boards in .cell and .rle formats, export in .cell.
 * Prestored patterns.